Black History Month

 More information is also available at New Bedford Historical Society.

 Join the members of the NB Historical Society and community members as we read the Narrative of Frederick Douglass, noted abolitionist and a freedom seeker, who found a welcoming community in New Bedford in 1838.
-2018 was the bicentennial of Douglass’s birth.

 Location: First Unitarian Church, 71 Eighth Street from 2-6 PM.
 Sponsored by the New Bedford Historical Society.